 Dog owners with pets who suffer from idiopathic head tremors say that their buddies are entirely aware during episodes.
 Their ears stay up as if alert.
 They respond to your calls and commands as usual.
 And, their appetites aren’t affected.

-The next time your dog suffers a tremor episode, simply try calling her/his over to you.
+The next time your dog suffers a tremor episode, simply try calling her/him over to you.
 Then, have your pet sit still so that she/he can focus.
 Usually, this will help to release your pet from the “tremor trance.”
-Some owners even say that doggie treats can also release them from the trance.
+Some owners even say that treats can also release them from the trance.

 This article was written by Ryean Bishop for Bannock Animal Medical Center (BAMCvet).
 Worried about your pet’s idiopathic head tremors or other medical issues?
 Contact BAMCvet to schedule your pet’s appointment today.